 Department of Labor

 The DOL has a PDF of unified terms in English with definitions, as well as a translated PDF in Spanish along with Spanish definitions.
-These unified terms are references by many organizations, United Healthcare being one of them.
+These unified terms are referenced by many organizations, United Healthcare being one of them.

 Affordable Care Act (Healthcare.gov)